 \section{Conclusion}

 In the present work, a C++ based code named \textit{C-BerryTrans} has been designed to calculate intrinsic (i.e., $\boldsymbol\Omega$-driven) AHC or ANC of any material using the \textit{first-principles} approach.
-The code employs Kubo-like formula to calculate the $\boldsymbol\Omega$ by using the eigenvalues and momentum-matrix elements obtained from WINE2k calculations.
+The code employs Kubo-like formula to calculate the $\boldsymbol\Omega$ by using the eigenvalues and momentum-matrix elements obtained from WIEN2k calculations.
 Parallel computing of $\boldsymbol\Omega$ \& the anomalous transport coefficients (AHC \& ANC) along with the efficient handling of band-resolved $\boldsymbol\Omega$ in binary format is found to greatly enhance the efficiency and usability of the code.
 For benchmarking of the code, it has been tested on some well-studied ferromagnetic materials exhibiting AHC or ANC.
 It has been tested on Fe, Fe$_3$Ge \& Co$_2$FeAl for AHC while on Pd, Fe$_3$Al \& Co$_2$FeAl for ANC.
 The results obtained, calculated from \textit{C-BerryTrans} code, are found to be in good match with those reported in literature.
-For instance, for the case of Fe, the magnitude of $\sigma_{xy}^{AHC}$ when chemical potential ($\omega$) is set at the Fermi energy is obtained to be $\sim$775 $S/cm$ at 0 K, which is found to be in close agreement to previously reported theoretical data (751 $S/cm$ at 0 K\cite{yao2004first}).
+For instance, for the case of Fe, the magnitude of $\sigma_{xy}^{AHC}$ when chemical potential ($\omega$) is set at the Fermi energy is obtained to be $\sim$775 $S/cm$ at 0 $K$, which is found to be in close agreement to previously reported theoretical data (751 $S/cm$ at 0 $K$\cite{yao2004first}).
 Moving further, in case of Fe$_3$Ge, the calculated value of $\sigma_{xy}^{AHC}$ is found to be 311 $S/cm$ at the room temperature.
-This result is also found to be in a good match with the previously reported wannierization-based calculated result (227 $S/cm$) at 300 K\cite{li2023anomalous}.
-Nextly, for Co$_2$FeAl, the magnitude of computed value of $\sigma_{xy}^{AHC}$ at 2 K when the value of $\omega$ is set at the Fermi level is found to be $\sim$56 $S/cm$.
+This result is also found to be in a good match with the previously reported wannierization-based calculated result (227 $S/cm$) at 300 $K$\cite{li2023anomalous}.
+Nextly, for Co$_2$FeAl, the magnitude of computed value of $\sigma_{xy}^{AHC}$ at 2 $K$ when the value of $\omega$ is set at the Fermi level is found to be $\sim$56 $S/cm$.